macs30112-winter25/final-project-team-leftovers/README.md

   We have explore a few more models involving violent crimes (vs. total crime) and adding squared term for detecting non-linearity.
 Please refer to the stats.ipynb for detail finding and comparison.
 ---

-## **Repository Structure**
-This repository contains all datasets, scripts, and reports related to our analysis.

 ## How to Navigate the Repo
 ```bash
 final-project-team-leftovers/